-Photography by David Hawkins-Weeks is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+All photography published on this website is by David Hawkins-Weeks and is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Permissions beyond the scope of this license are detailed below.